xf97/HuangGai/README.md

 ### Stage 1
 First, you need to collect *real contracts* (i.e., smart contracts deployed on Ethereum) before injecting bugs into contracts. *HuangGai* integrates a contract spider (we call this spider *ContractSpider*) developed based on [Python scrapy framework](https://github.com/scrapy/scrapy), which can collect tens of thousands of real contracts in several hours.

-Note 1: the default crawling URL of *ContractSpider* is [cn-etherscan](https://cn.etherscan.com/).
+**Note 1**: the default crawling URL of *ContractSpider* is [cn-etherscan](https://cn.etherscan.com/).
 We are not sure whether this URL can be accessed in non-China regions.
 If you encounter problems when collecting real contracts, please try to change the default crawling URL to [etherscan-io](http://etherscan.io/).
+Specifically, open folder `/src/contractSpider/contractCodeGetter/contractCodeGetter/spiders` and replace all `cn.etherscan.com` in (codeGetter, getContractAddressSpider, lastContractsAddress, nontokenContractAddress).py files with `etherscan.io`.